Power analysis#

 , use_t

-, and covariates (CUPED), the following metric parameters impact the result:
+, and covariates (CUPED), the following metric parameters affect the result:

 alpha